What Is an Edge Server and How Does it Work?

-While edge servers perform the same functions as a traditional server, these devices do so from a non-traditional location.
+Edge servers perform the same functions as traditional servers, but from unconventional locations.
 An edge server processes data physically close to the end-user, whether in a smart home, IoT-powered factory, hospital, or self-driving car.
 Running operations at the network's edge eliminates processing backlogs and distance lags, two prevalent issues of traditional servers.

 This article offers an in-depth look into edge servers and the role these devices play in the current IT landscape.
 Read on to learn what edge servers are, how they work, and why these devices are a top choice for low-latency use cases.